Skip to content

 The app binds to 127.0.0.1 on purpose, so it is reachable only from this machine.

-Demo mode is switched on the first time the app opens, so you can walk the entire flow with synthetic data and no key at all.
-With it on, the harvest is simulated, the live terminal still streams per-cell progress, the table and plots still render, and the Compare topics card still draws a figure.
+Demo mode is switched on the first time the app opens, so you can walk the entire flow with no key at all.
+With it on, no request goes out at all: the harvest is replayed from the corpus bundled with the package, the live terminal still streams per-cell progress, the table and plots still render, and the Compare topics card still draws a figure.
 It is the quickest way to learn where each control lives before you spend any quota.

 The left card is where you describe the search.
 You type your terms, choose which field to search in (title, abstract and keywords by default), and set a year range.
 Partitioning by year is recommended and switched on by default, because it keeps each cell small enough to stay under the API's offset ceiling, the same reasoning behind a partitioned SearchPlan in code.

 Check plan sizes the search before you commit to it.
-In demo mode it reports how many synthetic records it would make.
+In demo mode it counts how many bundled records the replay would return, which differs from year to year, since the corpus holds what the literature actually published.
 With a real key it runs a single cheap count request, the same one scopus_count performs, and tells you how many records the query matches across how many year-cells:

 import scopusflow as sf